What is Edible Edinburgh?

 From this, a cross sector steering group was established and Edible Edinburgh was formed.
 In the autumn of 2013, a public consultation was launched to ask people across the city their opinion of Edible Edinburgh’s vision.
 Over 400 people and organisations responded with their feedback and thoughts.

-We developed our Edible Edinburgh Sustainable Food City Plan based on what Edinburgh had to say.
+We developed our Edible Edinburgh Sustainable Food City Plan based on what Edinburgh had to say, and we’ve been working together to improve Edinburgh’s food ever since!

 How we work

-Our partnership meets regularly to share ideas, progress and review what to do next.
+Our partnership meets every two months to share ideas, progress and review what to do next.
 Members of the group connect widely across the food sector in our city to help make things happen.
 The Project Officer and other group members get involved in policy work, acting as a representative voice for the local and community food sector as well as for good public food.

 Who is involved?

 The Edible Edinburgh Partnership connects representatives from the public, private and third sectors:

 Pat Abel: Chair, Transition Edinburgh South and Director, Nourish Scotland